xuchen66/sphinx-emdocs/source/serialEM-note-more-about-z-height.rst

 .. code-block:: ruby

-   ScriptName Offset
+   ScriptName OffsetFinding

    # script to find proper offset value to run Z_byV2
    # assume speciment is ON the eucentricity

    ## Eucentric Z